quantify-os/quantify-core/README.rst

-Quantify is a python platform to control Quantum Computing and solid-state physics experiments.
+Quantify is a python based data acquisition platform focused on  Quantum Computing and solid-state physics experiments.
 It is build on top of `QCoDeS <https://qcodes.github.io/Qcodes/>`_ and is a spiritual successor of `PycQED <https://github.com/DiCarloLab-Delft/PycQED_py3>`_.

+It differs from QCoDeS in that it not only provides a framework of instruments, parameters and data but also pulse sequencing and a library of standard experiments including analysis.

 * Documentation (future): https://quantify.readthedocs.io.
 * Documentation (last commit to master only): https://qblox.gitlab.io/packages/software/quantify/